 First, the x axis is labeled using Cal Poly’s goofy but customary numbering scheme, where 2158 represents fall of 2014 and 2148 represents Fall of 2014.

-Second, the data for this year (2168) is pretty broken; in particular, it only includes data for the Fall quarter, so the final numbers for the year will be approximately 3 times that high in the top graph.
-For the same reason, you should disregard the 2168 data in the lower graph as well.
+Second, the data for this year (2168) is pretty broken; in particular, it only includes data for the Fall and Winter quarters, so the final numbers for the year will be approximately 3/2 times that high in the top graph.
+For the same reason, you should disregard (or underweight) the 2168 data in the lower graph as well.

 Third, as I mentioned before, I’ve stripped out all labs and supervisory courses.
 This is because supervisory courses aren’t scheduled by the department, and because labs are typically associated with a lecture section.